 All prescribed medicine must be labeled.
-The label must clearly state the name of the student, contents, dosage, dosage schedule and the name of the physician.
+The label must clearly state the student's name, contents, dosage, dosage schedule and the physician's name.
 The school must also have a medication form signed by the prescribing doctor on file.

 Non-Prescription Medication